sw478/multidimensional-sudoku/README.md

 #### doubly and dance

 The main data structure used here is the dancing link matrix ("dance").
-It's a two dimensional linked "list" made up of objects/structs ("doubly") that can point to other doubly in four directions (left, right, up, down).
-It stores its own coordinates ("drow", "dcol"), as well as an extra pointer to its column header for ease of use.
+It's a two dimensional linked "list"/matrix made up of objects/structs ("doubly") that can point to other doubly.
+It stores its own coordinates ("drow", "dcol"), as well as an extra pointer to its headers for ease of use.
 In the above example, each Doubly object would represent an X, and each Doubly would point to the closest Doubly to their left, right, above, and below.
-Having pointers set up like this enables the program to make common operations on the matrix fast.
+Having pointers set up like this enables the program to make common operations, such as traversing the matrix, fast that would be otherwise slow with something else like a 2D array.
 For example, the two most common operations is covering and uncovering a doubly.

-These operations
+These operations:

     doubly->next->prev = doubly->prev
     doubly->prev->next = doubly->next